guan4015/MonteCarloSimulation/README.md

 ## Function/Class Description

-This project consists of five .java files.
+This project consists of eleven .java files.

 *  The RandomVectorGenerator.java defines the interface to generate random vectors.
 *  The NormalRandomVectorGenerator.java defines the class to generate a sequence of standard normal random numbers using ArrayList.